 Seemingly everything we do today revolves around the internet.
 It’s how we socialize, how we find new restaurants, how we watch movies and tv, and how we shop.

-But websites—especially smaller, lesser known ones—have a problem.
-A new store is inherently unfamiliar, which makes people reluctant to trust it.
+As the world of ecommerce continues to evolve, websites—especially smaller, lesser known ones—have a problem.
+A new online store is inherently unfamiliar, which makes people reluctant to trust it.

 It makes sense.
 If you’re going to a big online retailer like Zappos or Warby Parker, you can be pretty sure that your credit card information is going to be stored safely, that shipping times will be reasonable, and customer service accessible.
 You can also be sure that your computer isn’t going to get a virus by clicking on a link.

 If you’re shopping at a new store, you don’t really know those things.

 If the store is new enough, you probably don’t know anything about it.

 We call this problem the trust gap.
 In this post we’re going to look at 4 things that cause the trust gap, and what you can do to close it.